 Open and close the door to check that there are no obstructions.
 The door should move freely without catching on the floor or the underside of the kitchen cabinet.

 As a final check, close the fridge door and ensure it seals all around.
-If it does, congratulate yourself on a job well done!
+If it does, pat yourself on the back for a job well done!

 Adjusting integrated fridge door hinges is quick and easy, so don’t put it off.
 Remember, damage to your fridge when it fails to seal and scratches on your kitchen floor are expensive to rectify.